aescarias/pdfnaut/docs/source/guides/building-pdf.rst

 Building a PDF
 ==============

-pdfnaut provides an interface for building new PDF documents called :class:`~pdfnaut.serializer.PdfSerializer`.
+pdfnaut provides an interface for building new PDF documents called :class:`~pdfnaut.cos.serializer.PdfSerializer`.
 The serializer provides all functions needed to write a new document.

 Writing the PDF Header
 ----------------------